Taiwan Rescuers Try To Reach Scores Trapped In Tunnels After Quake - UrduPoint

 Taiwan Rescuers Try To Reach Scores Trapped In Tunnels After Quake

-Ten people were killed and more than 1,000 injured in Wednesday's magnitude-7.4 quake, but strict building regulations and widespread public disaster awareness appear to have staved off a major catastrophe on the island.
+Ten people were killed and nearly 1,100 injured in Wednesday's magnitude-7.4 quake, but strict building regulations and widespread public disaster awareness appear to have staved off a major catastrophe on the island.

 Dozens of residents of the worst-hit city, Hualien, spent a night outdoors rather than in apartments still being shaken by aftershocks, and a huge engineering operation was underway to fix damaged roads and prop up tilting buildings.